Driving on Autobahn

 5. Autobahn Map

 Autobahn's structure is spread throughout Germany.
 The total length of Autobahns in Germany at the end of 2018 was 12,996 km (8,075 mi).
-More and more two-lane roads (Two-lane Expressways) are being converted into Autobahns.
-There are 9 major Autobahns (A1 to A9).
-Which are connected with the second level and third level Autobahns.
-The second-level Autobahns have two numbers in their names, for example, A12, and third-level Autobahns are indicated by three digits for example A111.
-These third-level Autobahns are normally ring roads, connecting two cities or two longer Autobahn routes.
+More and more two-lane roads (two-lane expressways) are being converted into Autobahns.
+There are nine major Autobahns (A1 to A9) in Germany.
+They are all connected to the second- and third-level Autobahns.
+The second-level Autobahns have two numbers in their names, for example, A12, and the third-level Autobahns are indicated by three digits, for example, A111.
+These third-level Autobahns are usually ring roads, connecting two cities or two longer Autobahn routes.

-Following is the map of 9 major Autobahns, from A1 to A9.
+Following is the map of nine major Autobahns, from A1 to A9.

-Below image is the spread patteren from Autobahn 10 to Autobahn 999.
+Below is the spread pattern from Autobahn 10 to Autobahn 999.

-For see more detailed numbering of Autobahn, please see this map.
+For more detailed numbering of Autobahn, please see this map.

 6. Which Autobahn sections are without speed limits?